Seungyeup/Seungyeup/README.md

 <br>

-🌱 Passionate, fast-growing junior backend developer who's also interested in Data Science, cloud architecture 😍<br>
+🌱 Passionate, fast-growing junior Data Engineer who's also interested in Data Science, cloud architecture 😍<br>
 🔭 I’m currently working on flask-based asynchronous chatting platfrom! <br>
 🔥 I’m currently learning.. how to extract and load data more effectively? <br>
 👯 Hope to build the world a better place with techs, just like my blog name! <br>